Enterprise Grade

 • Ignoring scalability requirements during initial design.

-• Failing to implement robust monitoring and alerting for AI performance.
+• Failing to implement robust monitoring for AI performance.

 Architectural Governance & Best Practices